ItHasU/SensorKit/README.md

-# Yahboom Technology - Sensor Kit
+# Yahboom Sensor Kit

-Refactor of Yahboom code for easier access for my kid.
-This code is a refactor of the original code from Yahboom.
+This is a refactor of the Yahboom Sensor Kit code
-None of this code is affiliated to Yahboom.

 ## License